unknownhad/Himanshu-Home/content/posts/29-11-2025-how-i-found-europa-eu-compromise.md

 ---

-## twitter, friends, and finding the right cert contact
+## twitter, friends and finding the right cert contact

 I first put my observation on X (Twitter) to document it and to see if anyone could guide me on the right reporting channel: